 The background music is kept low until 9:00 pm when the three to five jazz musicians take the stage and play until midnight.
 If you prefer to keep going afterwards, there is a club in the back of the restaurant that can be booked in advance for large groups.
 The music will cover several decades, and you can dance until dawn.

 Bily Konicek is suitable for those looking to party or for romantic couples looking for a night out to themselves.

 Hours: Daily from 11:00 am until 1:00 am, Live jazz band from 9:00 pm until Midnight. website

 U Malého Glena Bar and Jazz Club

 As one of the smallest jazz clubs in the city, U Maleho is a great place to spend an intimate evening sampling a range of cold beers and cocktails.
-Located within a five minute walk of Charles Bridge, this bar features a relaxed atmosphere every night.
-Live music starts each evening at 9:30pm and there is a jam session every Sunday.
-You will have to arrive early in order to find a good spot and not be regulated to the small bar set away from the stage and main jazz room. website
+Located within a five-minute walk of Charles Bridge, this bar features a relaxed atmosphere every night.
+Live music starts each evening at 9:30 pm, and there is a jam session every Sunday.
+You will have to arrive early to find a good spot and not be regulated to the small bar set away from the stage and main jazz room. website

 U Staré Paní

 Completely hidden away from street level, this jazz club is located in a cellar whose entrance is found through the U Stare Pani Hotel.
 Some of the best jazz acts in Prague take up residence here, so it is best to get there early for the best seats and even then, you will likely be sharing a table with another couple.
 U Stare Pani serves a wide variety of champagne, spirits, cocktails, beers and soft drinks.
 While the doors open at 7:00 pm, the live jazz will begin at 9:00.

 Hours: Daily 7:00 pm until 2:00 am, live jazz from 9:00 pm until Midnight. website